 Needing a licence for serving alcohol in your salon or barbershop may not even cross your mind – but even if you’re just giving a complimentary glass of prosecco, if it’s alongside a paid-for service it is considered as part of the sale and therefore you need a licence.

-Which licences do I need when serving alcohol in my salon?
+Which licences do I need when serving alcohol in my salon or barbershop?

 You will also need the two following licences:

 A personal licence

 This is a licence which authorises the salon owner/manager to sell alcohol.
 Once you receive your personal licence, you will become the ‘designated premises supervisor’, which means the person in charge of drinks sales.